WASdev/azure.liberty.aro/.github/it/README.md

 Reports are:
 1. Uploaded as GitHub Actions artifacts
-2. Committed to the `ci` branch in the `ci-report/` directory
+2. Committed to the `it` branch in the `it-report/` directory
-3. Accessible via the repository's CI branch
+3. Accessible via the repository's IT branch

 ### Status Tracking